SPI (Serial Peripheral Interface)

 Daisy-Chain Method

-Daisy chaining Chip Select (CS) lines in SPI (Serial Peripheral Interface) is a proprietary method in certain use cases with a high number of slaves to share the CS line while still being individually addressable.
+Daisy chaining the Chip Select (CS) lines is a proprietary method in certain use cases with a high number of slaves: it can share the CS line while still being individually addressable.

-In conclusion, typical SPI devices require individual CS lines and do not have built-in addresses nor do they support address selection.
+In a nutshell, typical SPI devices require individual CS lines and do not have built-in addresses nor do they support address selection.

 Flexible Speed

 SPI is clock-based, so the actual data transfer speed can be adjusted and depends on the clock speed.
-ESP32 are capable of using clock speeds of up to 80MHz.
+ESP32 is capable of using clock speeds of up to 80MHz.

 Slower microcontrollers or peripherals can negotiate and reduce the clock speed to any frequency that is needed or supported.
-This limits the data transfer rate while at the same time increasing the robustness of data transfer.
+This limits the data transfer rate while at the same time increasing the robustness of data transfer which can also be helpful in rough and noisy environments.

 Short Distance